Nick8582/react-calculator/README.md

-# Getting Started with Create React App
+# React Calculator IOS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Training work with React.
+The idea was suggested to me by the [Habr.com](https://habr.com/ru/post/578740/) service.
+The project is completed.

 ## Available Scripts